triasha72/Surrogate-model-learning/READMe.md

 [`notebooks/README_project3.md`](notebooks/README_project3.md)

-Same dataset, three different surrogate methods head to head on the Rosenbrock function — a nonlinear benchmark with a curved valley that's easy to find but hard to follow.
+Same dataset, three different surrogate methods head to head on the Rosenbrock function which is a nonlinear benchmark with a curved valley that's easy to find but hard to follow.

 | Method | R² | MAPE | Train Time |